-Certain sectors, including semiconductors,8 telecommunications, defense and aerospace, information technology, cybersecurity, and energy remain of keen interest for CFIUS due to the national security sensitivity of the underlying businesses.
+Certain sectors, including semiconductors6, telecommunications, defense and aerospace, information technology, cybersecurity, and energy remain of keen interest for CFIUS due to the national security sensitivity of the underlying businesses.
 Other sectors, such as the financial, insurance, and consumer sectors, receive scrutiny because they hold sensitive personal data of U.S. citizens.
-The significance of certain sectors is also underscored by their inclusion in the pilot program, which targets 27 industries, including ones involved in petrochemicals, biotechnology, nanotechnology, and batteries.
-While CFIUS scrutiny of investments by Chinese companies has garnered the most press attention in recent years,9 investments by any non-U.S. person, regardless of nationality, are potentially subject to CFIUS's review.
+The significance of certain sectors is also underscored by their inclusion among the 27 industries specified for mandatory filings if U.S. businesses in such industries deal in critical technologies.
+These industries include petrochemicals, biotechnology, nanotechnology, and batteries.
+While CFIUS scrutiny of investments by Chinese companies has garnered the most press attention in recent years7, investments by any non-U.S. person, regardless of nationality, are potentially subject to CFIUS's review.